Have you ever made an “instant connection” with a place and left a piece of your heart there? We left ours back in Hamburg because it’s lovely.

 Before you ask, no I’m not getting paid by them to promote their store on my blog.

-13 | Visit St. Michael’s Church and Enjoy a View from the Top
+17) St. Michael’s Church – View from the Top

 There is an observation deck on this tower where you can enjoy a panoramic view of Hamburg.
-While the tower actually is 132 meters high, the observation deck is at the height of 106 meters above river Elbe.
+While the tower actually is 132 meters high, the observation deck is at the height of 106 meters above River Elbe.

 You can either go up by steps or by a lift – the choice is yours.
 Hamburg has many interesting churches, but let’s face it – you can’t visit all.
 If you want to visit one, then let St. Michael’s Church be the one.